“Risks in My Work”: An Interview with Jill McDonough

 Ms. McDonough is a very well known poet who has many published poems, and will be releasing her fifth poetry collection in the coming months.
 She teaches in the MFA program at the University of Massachusetts- Boston, and reads her poetry at schools around the country.
 She is also the recipient of three pushcart prizes and taught incarcerated college students through Boston University’s Prison education program.
 She also runs a fine art works center called “24PearlStreet” where students can come and workshop their writing.
-I picked this poet to interview because of a poem she wrote called “Dear Gaybashers”.
-This poem struck a chord with me and as soon as I read it, I had so many questions that I needed answers too.
-This poem was confusing to me, and the answers that Ms. Mcdonough gave to me help resolve almost all of those questions.
+I picked this poet to interview because of a poem she wrote called “Dear Gaybashers” which was selected for the 2011 volume of Best American Poetry.
+This poem struck a chord with me as soon as I read it, and it raised important questions for me.
+Ms. Mcdonough provided me with the response I needed to help resolve my questions.

 Will Rehm: I enjoyed reading your poem “Dear Gaybashers.”
 What inspired you to write it?